GCSE English: Top Tips For Parents

 If you have access to past papers, sit down together and look at a sample answer.
 Ask your child what they notice.
 What’s good?
 What could be better?
 It’s less about right or wrong and more about developing an eye for what works.

 Just make sure it doesn’t become a source of stress.
-Some nights, practice goes well but, at others, nothing seems to click.
+Some nights, practice goes well, but on others, nothing seems to click.
 That’s normal.
 I’ve seen students have a breakthrough after weeks of feeling stuck.
 Progress isn’t linear.
 Sometimes, it’s invisible for a while.

 Keep It Positive…And Remember, You’re Not Alone

 Remember, GCSEs are a marathon, not a sprint.
-It’s so easy to zero in on what’s not working, but, honestly, the small wins matter.
+It’s easy to focus on what’s not working, but the small wins matter.

 If you’re looking for more practical ideas, you might like my blog on How to Support Reading, Writing and GCSE English Exam Prep at Home and, if you want a few extra tools, feel free to explore my downloadable revision resources.